 Dr. Albert Chiou is a Clinical Associate Professor of Dermatology.
 He earned his Bachelor of Science from Stanford University and completed an MPhil in Chemistry, by research, from the University of Cambridge, where he was a Gates Cambridge Scholar.
 He received his medical degree from Harvard Medical School, where he also completed a joint business degree.
 Dr. Chiou performed his dermatology residency at Stanford University and served as Chief Resident in his final year.
-His clinical focus is general medical dermatology, including atopic dermatitis, acne, psoriasis, skin cancer, and dermatologic surgery.
+His clinical focus is in medical dermatology.

 - Atopic Dermatitis